suzanbaert/ropensci_reviews/epubr/package_review.md

 First a few error message suggestions:
 - When adding a non valid file (file doesn't exist or was wrongly spelled) the error message is quite mysterious: `Error in if (grepl("<|>", x)) { : argument is of length zero In addition: Warning message: In utils::unzip(file, exdir = exdir) : error 1 in extracting from zip file.` It might be worth adding a friendlier error message that just reads "file could not be found" or "file is not a valid epub file" or something similar?

 - Similarly, it seems that title is a mandatory field in the fields argument.
-When 'title' is not present, you get an error: `Error: Column `title` must be a 1d atomic vector or a list.
+When 'title' is not present, you get an error: `Error: Column 'title' must be a 1d atomic vector or a list.
 In addition: Warning message: Unknown or uninitialised column: 'title'.` I would suggest to either make 'title' a standard field that automatically gets added (like data) or to make title unnecessary.

 <br>